 Brick Sealer is formulated as a breathable, impregnating sealer with a ‘dry’ finish.
 In the vast majority of cases, the appearance of the brickwork to which it is applied will not be changed (always apply to a test area first).

 Remember that everyday living and breathing ensures that moisture is always generated within a home.
-It is therefore essential that any sealing product allows this moisture to escape.
+It is therefore essential that all sealers allow this moisture to escape.

 Our product acts as a brick waterproofer and will penetrate inside the brickwork, sealing the open fissures and pinholes from within.
 The sealer is not exposed to the elements but is present within the bricks.
 Therefore, long-term protection is assured.
 In addition, the product is solvent-free, so there is no risk of potentially harmful fumes penetrating through walls.

 Moisture penetration into brickwork can occur in properties of any age, so applying a brick waterproofer is often essential.
 In new buildings, this can be a reflection of poor materials, building practices or a combination of the two.
 On older properties, the bricks themselves have maybe become more porous over the years or the mortar between the joints has started to break down.
-With the UK having the oldest housing stock in Europe, it is not surprising that moisture problems in homes is increasing year on year.
+With the UK having the oldest housing stock in Europe, it is not surprising that moisture problems in homes are increasing year on year.
 The effects of the moisture are usually easily identified.
 Sometimes a damp patch on an internal wall is visible.
 Also, flaking of paint or the peeling of wallpaper are tell-tale signs that moisture is present.
 Frequently people inhabiting the property are aware of musty or unpleasant odours, which are again signs that dampness is present.